who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/09._Testing_Security/02._After/implement_tests.md

 # What to implement

-It is required to implement:

-- Unit tests
+It is optional to implement unit tests.
+It would be nice to implement a few just to see how it works in your chosen language.

-- Integration tests.
-For inspiration to end-to-end tests with Playwright check out https://github.com/who-knows-inc/whoknows_variations/tree/end-to-end_testing
+It is required to implement integration tests.
+This could be mock  tests.
+End-to-end tests are a subset of integration tests.
+For inspiration regarding how to make it work with Playwright check out https://github.com/who-knows-inc/whoknows_variations/tree/end-to-end_testing

 Feel free to implement other types of tests as well.

-Please consider all types of test and remember why you decided that they were not relevant to the project.
+You must consider all types of test and remember why you decided that they were not relevant to the project.

 ---